 How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

-The Keffiyeh or shemagh is a traditional headdress made from a square cotton scarf in Middle Eastern countries.
-Historically, it has been used by Middle Eastern units for its practical benefits in harsh environments.
-It is worn by Arab people, Iranic nomads, especially the Kurdish people, and the Mizrahi Jews.
+The Keffiyeh, or shemagh, is a traditional headdress made from a square cotton scarf.
+Historically, Middle Easterners have worn it because it is practical in harsh environments.
+It is also worn by Arabs, Iranian nomads, especially the Kurdish people, and Mizrahi Jews.

 Keffiyeh is worn in arid regions to protect the skin against sand, dust, and sunburn.
 It has a woven checkerboard pattern that makes it distinctive from other cloth.
 It is said that the pattern originated in an ancient Mesopotamian representation of grain or fishing nets.